singnet/dev-portal/docs/ai-developers/daemon.md

 ## Configuration

-The daemon's behavior with respect to the [service type](#supported-service-types), [SSL](#ssl), blockchain interactions, etc. can be controlled via a configuration file, environment variables, and executable flags.
+The daemon's behavior with respect to the [service type](#supported-service-types), [SSL](#ssl), |Blockchain interactions, etc. can be controlled via a configuration file, environment variables, and executable flags.
 See [the daemon's README](https://github.com/singnet/snet-daemon#configuration) for a description of the available configuration keys and how they map to environment variables and runtime flags.

 ## Payment channel state